jackcallister/react-polyselect/README.md

 react-polyselect
 ================

-Currently underdevelopment.
+Currently under development.
 Do not use!